Asheville, North Carolina: 1900s

 In 1959, the City Council purchased property partially located in neighboring Henderson County for the development of Asheville Regional Airport.
 The North Carolina General Assembly passed a bill to redraw the boundaries of Buncombe and Henderson counties to include the proposed airport property entirely in Buncombe, allowing Asheville to annex the complete site.

 The last passenger train to serve Asheville, a coach-only remnant of the Southern Railway's Carolina Special, made its last run on December 5, 1968.

 From the 1950s to the 1970s, urban renewal displaced much of Asheville's African-American population.
+1,300 buildings were lost in the 425-acre East Riverside project.
+1,250 families, more than half the city's black population, were forced to move.
 Asheville's neighborhoods of Montford and Kenilworth, now mostly white, used to have a majority of black home owners.
+The city's black population has dropped significantly since 1922, declining from a third to a tenth a hundred years later.

 Since the late 20th century, there has been an effort to maintain and preserve the South Asheville Cemetery, in the Kenilworth neighborhood.
 It is the largest public black cemetery in the state, holding about 2000 burials, dating from the early 1800s and slavery years, to 1943.
 Fewer than 100 of the graves are marked by tombstones.